 Green Grossular Garnets

-Because the positioning of Garnet graph points on a Hoover diagram is mainly determined by iron and manganese content, it is not possible to accurately predict variations in Garnet color and color intensity by the location of those graph points.
-Color variations may be due to small variations in chromium/vanadium content, and in some cases possibly to color processes such as intervalence charge transfer.
-Two Garnets of entirely different color can have the same major composition and share the same graph point location, as illustrated by the 2 gems below.
+Because the positioning of Garnet graph points on a Hoover diagram shows only the major components of a gem, it is not possible to accurately predict variations in Garnet color and color intensity by the location of those graph points when color is influenced by minor components.
+Color variations may be due to small variations in chromium/vanadium content, and in some cases possibly to color processes such as intervalence charge transfer and even color centers.
+Two Pyralspite Garnets of entirely different color can have the same proportions of the 3 end members (Pyrope, Almandine & Spesssartine) and share the same graph point location, as illustrated by the 2 gems below.

 Color Change Garnets

 As purely descriptive terms, hybrid names convey useful information about the extent of a Garnet's hybridization.
 But when detailed information about any individual Garnet's composition can readily be determined by using the RIMS method, we don't need to create new species names in order to classify Garnets.
 We can simply use the standard mineralogical classification system, which classifies an individual specimen by its primary end-member component (i.e. the species with the highest percentage composition).
 Our RIMS graph method determines the primary species by the trisection in which a gem's graph point falls.
 A Malaya Garnet known to contain 40% Pyrope, 35% Almandine and 25% Spessartine is simply classified as a Malaya variety of the Pyrope species.

 Readers can click on Gem Garnet Classification to view a proposed Garnet classification system developed during this study.
 For Garnet species and varieties that overlap in composition and color, there are no clear boundaries, but we can attempt to make meaningful separations (see page 6 for more details).